-- Exterior Surfaces: Make sure that everything is secure.
+Exterior Surfaces: Make sure that everything is secure.
 You don’t want any gaps, holes, or cracks that are bigger than a quarter inch.
 There shouldn’t be any rotting wood or peeling paint as well.
 Everything should be weather tight to protect the home from damage.
 All potential tripping hazards such as cracked, and uneven concrete or pavers must be corrected.

-- Handrails, Porches, and Stairs: If there are four or mor risers on your staircase, a handrail needs to be provided, and they should follow these building codes.
+Handrails, Porches, and Stairs: If there are four or more risers on your staircase, a handrail that is code needs to be provided, and they should follow these residential-stair-code building codes.
 Other places that need a handrail included are balconies, porches, and patios that are more than three feet higher than adjacent areas.

 Do You Have A Multi-Family Building?

-You may know most of these requirements already from either living in various apartment communities or from knowing someone who has.
+You may be aware of these requirements already from either living in various apartment communities or from knowing someone who has.

 One of these responsibilities relates back to safety.
 You as the owner have to maintain fire-safety protection in common areas throughout the building above the per unit requirements for all rental dwellings.
 This includes things like smoke detectors, fire extinguishers, emergency lighting, and exit signs.

-As the Owner, you are required to provide trash removal along with yard and grounds care such as weeding, trimming, mowing, etc.
+As the Owner, you are required to provide trash removal along with yard and grounds care such as weeding, snow removal, trimming, mowing, etc.